-- A listing of recent meetings on the same subject, including dates and locations; - The names of the chairperson and members of organizing committees and their organizational affiliations; - Information on the location and probable date(s) of the meeting and the method of announcement or invitation; - A statement of how the meeting will be organized and conducted, how the results of the meeting will be disseminated and how the meeting will contribute to the enhancement and improvement of scientific, engineering and/or educational activities; - A plan for recruitment of and support for speakers and other attendees, that includes participation of groups underrepresented in science and engineering (e.g., underrepresented minorities, women, and persons with disabilities); - An estimated total budget for the conference, together with an itemized statement of the amount of support requested from NSF (the NSF budget may include participant support for transportation (when appropriate), per diem costs, stipends, publication and other conference-related costs.
-(Note: participant support costs must be excluded from the indirect cost base.)
-See Chapter II, Section C.2.g.(v); and - The support requested or available from other Federal agencies and other sources.
+- Cover Sheet; - A statement of the objectives of the project (summarized in one page or less); - A statement of the need for such a gathering and a list of topics; - A listing of recent meetings on the same subject, including dates and locations; - The names of the chairperson and members of organizing committees and their organizational affiliations; - Information on the location and probable date(s) of the meeting and the method of announcement or invitation; - A statement of how the meeting will be organized and conducted, how the results of the meeting will be disseminated and how the meeting will contribute to the enhancement and improvement of scientific, engineering and/or educational activities; - A plan for recruitment of and support for speakers and other attendees, that includes participation of groups underrepresented in science and engineering (e.g., underrepresented minorities, women, and persons with disabilities); - An estimated total budget for the conference, together with an itemized statement of the amount of support requested from NSF (the NSF budget may include participant support for transportation (when appropriate), per diem costs, stipends, publication and other conference-related costs.
+(Note:

+participant support costs must be excluded from the indirect cost base.)
+See Chapter II, Section C.2.g.(v); and

+• The support requested or available from other Federal agencies and other sources.
 (Chapter II, Section C.2.h should be consulted to prepare this portion of the proposal.)